Variational quantum algorithms for scanning the complex spectrum of non-Hermitian systems: SIMULATION RESULTS

 Similarly, after applying a two-qubit gate, depolarization noise can be added to each qubit with a probability of $p_2$.

-In order to study the influence of noise on quantum algorithms, we set the noise rate of single-qubit quantum gate $p_1=0.001$, and the rate of noise of two-qubit quantum gate $p_2=0.01$.
-Fig.~\ref{Fig:landscape} illustrates the variations of the cost function with respect to $E$, both in the absence of noise and in the presence of noise.
-As illustrated in Fig.~\ref{Fig:landscape}, the impact of noise exposure on the cost function landscape is not substantial.
+In order to study the influence of noise on quantum algorithms, we set the noise rate of single-qubit quantum gate $p_1=0.001$, and the rate tof noise of two-qubit quantum gate $p_2=0.01$.
+Since the cost function involves many parameters, it is a great challenge to reveal the individual impact of each parameter.
+To showcase the influence of noise on the cost function landscape, we specifically chose the energy parameters $E_r$ and $E_i$ as variables.
+These two parameters not only play a role in the loss function but also represent the system's energy, a crucial quantity we want to investigate.
+It is useful for investigating how quantum noises can affect the optimized energy.
+In Fig.~\ref{Fig:landscape}, we illustrate the variations of the cost function with respect to $E_r$ and $E_i$, both in the absence of noise and in the presence of noise.
+The impact of noise exposure on the cost function landscape is not substantial.
 Nevertheless, the landscape's overall elevation resulting from such exposure prevents the attainment of a minimum loss value of zero.
 It is worth noting that the optimal solution for energy may undergo some variations in the presence of noise.
 This suggests that when implementing our algorithm on a noisy quantum device, the obtained results are likely to deviate to some extent from the ideal ones in the noiseless case.

 In order to enhance the performance of quantum algorithms on noisy quantum devices, we utilize an error-mitigation technique known as Richardson's deferred method~\cite{richardson1927viii,PhysRevLett.119.180509}, which does not need extra quantum resources and can significantly reduce the error in the expected value of the observation caused by quantum noise.
 As depicted in Fig. \ref{Fig:iteration}, we investigate the variations of multiple variables in the optimization process with respect to the number of iterations.
 Specifically, we observe that in the presence of noise, the cost function fails to converge to zero due to the elevation of the cost function landscape caused by noise, as illustrated in Fig. ~\ref{Fig:iteration}(a).
 To address this issue, we apply error mitigation techniques, which results in a smaller cost function value that approaches the ideal case, indicating an improvement in the algorithm performance.
 Our findings are further supported by Fig.~\ref{Fig:iteration}(b) and Fig. \ref{Fig:iteration}(c), which demonstrate that the energy eigenvalues obtained using error mitigation techniques are consistent with those in the ideal case.
 Although error mitigation techniques can reduce the adverse effects of quantum noise on energy measurements, they cannot entirely eliminate quantum noise, and thus there is no significant improvement in the fidelity between the resulting eigenstates and those in the ideal case.